-This Cost Recovery Implementation Statement (CRIS) provides information on how the Department of Primary Industries and Regions (PIRSA) implements cost recovery activities associated with the ecologically sustainable development (ESD) of the South Australian aquaculture industry- Mussel Sector.
+This Cost Recovery Implementation Statement (CRIS) has been developed for the first time to present to the Algae Marine Sector as a fee for service model delivered by the Department of Primary Industries and Regions (PIRSA).
+These implemented cost recovery activities are associated with the ecologically sustainable development (ESD) of the South Australian aquaculture industry - Marine Algae Sector.